siteheader.skip_content

 In other words, only then will applicants be allowed to drive autonomous vehicles?

 Exactly.
 Before that, a safety training session is held on a test track.
-As MOIA drivers, we drive through the city at a very leisurely pace and are trained to brake and start slowly.
-On the test site, the opposite applies: you drive at a fast pace, reverse slalom, forward slalom, braking maneuvers - and all within a specified time.
-The aim is to test your ability to react - because in dangerous situations with the AV, fractions of a second may count.
+As MOIA drivers, we’re trained to drive calmly and smoothly in the city.
+On the test site, the opposite applies: you drive at a fast pace, reverse slalom, forward slalom, braking maneuvers – always with the mindset of Safety First.
+The aim is to test your ability to react, because in dangerous situations with the autonomous vehicle, fractions of a second may count.
 This is a lot of fun but is strictly evaluated.
-Only then, we are allowed behind the wheel of the autonomous vehicle.
+Only then are we allowed behind the wheel of the autonomous vehicle.

-What was it like for you to drive the VW ID.
-Buzz AD for the first time?
+What was it like for you to drive the MOIA shuttle for the first time?

-It was exciting.
-First of all, I drove it on the test site and programmed routes before we started commentary driving.
-This was again about commenting on everything that could be seen 360 degrees around the vehicle.
-These journeys were first accompanied by an additional Safety Driver.
-Only then did I complete the entire training process as a Safety Driver.
-So far, a total of 14 drivers have been trained as Safety Drivers at MOIA.
+That was exciting.
+First, I drove it on the test track as part of the commentary driving.
+This was about commenting on everything that could be seen 360 degrees around the vehicle.
+These journeys were first accompanied by an additional safety driver.
+Only then did I complete the entire training process as a safety driver.
+So far, a total of 30 drivers have been trained as safety drivers at MOIA.

 Why is commentary driving so important as a Safety Driver?

 Commentary driving is used to check whether the cameras and lidar sensors see and transmit everything to the computer that the driver also sees and passes on accordingly.
 If this is not the case, we must document these errors accordingly for the system.
-A high level of concentration is required from Safety Drivers.
+A high level of concentration is required for safety drivers.

 Did you find it difficult to let go of the wheel?

-As Safety Drivers, we can't take our hands off the wheel - even if the vehicle is travelling in autonomous mode.
+As safety drivers, we can't take our hands off the wheel — even if the vehicle is traveling in autonomous mode.
 Because if something does happen, I must be able to react immediately.
 Autonomous mode ends immediately when I take over the steering wheel again, apply the brakes, or press the accelerator.
-Very high safety standards apply – we always have to check with our own eyes that everyone in the vehicle is wearing a seatbelt.
+Very high safety standards apply — we always have to check with our own eyes that everyone in the vehicle is wearing a seat belt.
 However, that becomes routine.
-For me, it's a great feeling when the vehicle is travelling autonomously.
+For me, it's a great feeling when the vehicle is traveling autonomously.
 I'm always impressed by how smoothly the technology works.

 What does autonomous driving mean to you personally?

 I'm curious about the technology and how it works.
-That's why I really wanted to be a Safety Driver from the very start.
-I also want to play an active role in shaping the transport revolution.
+That's why I really wanted to be a safety driver from the very start.
+I also want to play an active role in shaping the transportation revolution.
 MOIAs vision in this regard is to have several thousand autonomous shuttles on the streets of Hamburg in a few years.
-I hope that I can continue to help realise this vision until I retire.
+I hope that I can continue to help realize this vision until I retire.

 These articles could also be interesting for you: